matuzalemmuller/tcc-engtelecom/gcp/README.md

 ---
 ### Modify terramaster-cluster.tf file to include correct account information and credentials

 Generate local SSH keys, which will be used to connect to the remote VMs.
-Save both keys with the default name (id_rsa) and blace both keys inside the directory "keys":
+Save both keys with the default name (id_rsa) and place both keys inside the directory "keys":
 ```
 ssh-keygen -t rsa -b 4096 -C "email@domain.com"
 ```